servirtium/README/starting-a-new-impl-step-3.md

 to the right test or tests too, as IDE operation for a single test is not enough.

-Success is where the recording doesn't change regardless of how many times you run the tests (overwriting the .md files in tests/mocks/ (or whatever you have as that directory in Git)
+Success is where the recording doesn't change regardless of how many times you run the tests (overwriting the .md files in tests/mocks/ (or whatever you have as that directory in Git).
+Close enough for now is OK.
+Most likely you will solve this perfectly in step #8

 Note that Servirtium's recording server is a deliberate middleware - meaning that the climate-lib needs to invoke services on http://localhost:61417/climateweb/rest/v1/ (or http://servirtium.local.gd:61417 for additional clarity)